How to Fix: BitLocker Recovery Key Requested After Windows Update – Full Guide for Beginners

 ScenarioDo this

-No key anywhereFactory reset (data is erased)
+No key anywhereFactory reset (data erased, device reusable)

 Before You Go